Advancements in Member Service

-Online retirement becomes available to VRS members in 2021 through a gradual rollout by employer.
+Online retirement is available to many VRS members.
 This major milestone in member service has benefited from employer perspectives and ideas shared through roundtables and focus groups as well as usability testing with members.

 VRS invites retiring members to log in to their myVRS accounts and explore the Retirement Planning section.
 Members eligible to retire using the online system will see the Apply Now button when they select Apply for Retirement in the Manage My Benefits drop-down menu.
 If they do not see the button, they will see a message that VRS cannot accept their online application at this time and they can submit a paper application directly to VRS.
 Employers should continue to provide the normal level of counseling to employees as they prepare to retire, especially regarding individual employer benefits and policies related to retirement.

-Initially, online retirement will not be available to all members.
+Online retirement is not currently available to all members.
 Exceptions include but are not limited to those retiring with:

 These members are welcome to explore the Retirement Planning section of myVRS.
 However, they will see a message letting them know VRS cannot accept their online application at this time.
 They should submit a paper application directly to VRS.

-The Application for Service Retirement (VRS-5)remains available on the VRS website for members who need it.
-Those retiring on disability will continue to use the Application for Disability Retirement (VRS-6)and associated forms.
+The Application for Service Retirement (VRS-5) remains available on the VRS website for members who need it.
+Those retiring on disability should continue to use the Application for Disability Retirement (VRS-6) and associated forms.

-Employers continue to certify all retirements through myVRS Navigator, with no changes to this online process that began in 2019.
-To certify retirements, go to the Organization menu option and select Retirement Certification.
+Employers certify all retirements through myVRS Navigator.
+Go to the Organization menu option and select Retirement Certification.
 You should certify all pending retirements as you receive them, even if the retirement is dated for a future month.

 A screen in myVRS Navigator displays all retirements awaiting employer certification.
 A bulk certification feature speeds the process if you have multiple retirements.